 1960: Perplexed and devastated at the decree, Maria Valtorta’s health continued to degrade (she would be dead the following year, 1961).
 Nonetheless, the publisher, M. Pisani, and Fr.
 Berti, resolve themselves to present a second edition to the Holy Office.
 [11]

 [11] The Pisani publishing company writes; “we found a system for resuming the publication of the Work with such criteria as would not exclude the respect due toward the authority of the Church.”
-11
+11 Evidently, Fr.
+Berti and Pisani are now beginning to wise up to the proper protocals in use at the time.

 [12] The certifications were submitted by Cardinal Augustine Bea, S.J., Msgr.
 Alfonsus Carinci, and Fr.
 Gabriele Roschini, O.S.M., which favorably impressed Cardinal Pizzardo (Secretary of the Holy Office, 1951-1959).
+It is also interesting to note that this sudden turn in favor of Maria Valtorta began immediately after her death.

 1963: Pope John XXIII dies, who succeeded by Pope Paul VI (who notably favored the Poem. [see 194?, 1974] The sessions of Vatican II continue until 1965.

 [13] This edition was significantly revised from the first, and included clarifications by Maria Valtorta, edits of poorly worded passages, and extensive theological commentary by Fr.
 Berti, which further clarified ambiguous passages.
-13 This edition was released in Italian.
+13 This edition was released only in Italian.

 June, 1966: Cardinal Ottaviani authors a letter declaring that “the Index retains its moral force, inasmuch as it warns the Christian conscience to be on guard, as the natural law itself requires, against those writings which can endanger the faith or good morals” [14] 14

-[14] This statement by Cardinal Ottaviani has been widely circulated by critics of Valtorta, who use it to effectively reinstate the Index.
+[14] This statement by Cardinal Ottaviani seems to have been widely circulated by critics of Valtorta, who use it to effectively reinstate the Index.
 A few points should be noted; 1) The proper understanding of “moral force” is defined in the very next sentence, i.e., to be “on guard”.
 It is no longer a blanket act of condemnation -- It cannot be, since Saint Faustina’s diary was never removed from the Index, and yet we now celebrate Divine Mercy Sunday because of it.
 2) The statement is further restricted to "those writings which can endanger the faith or good morals".
 Not every book on the Index fell into this category.
 The Poem itself was placed on the Index due to a legal principle--the lack of an Imprimatur--not because it was deemed to "endanger faith or good morals".
 No Bishop or Cardinal, in print, has ever found a single doctrincal error in the Poem.
 3) If "moral force" really meant what critics of the Poem interpret it as, then one would expect the Vatican to make the Index readily available to the faithful to help protect souls from harm (and also discourage seeing such plays as Les Miserable, the Hunchback of Notre Dame, etc.).
 However, the Vatican has all but buried the Index--releasing its archives only to historians in 1998--and does not publically list its contents.
 4) It should also be recalled that the first edition of the Poem was placed on the Index, whereas the second [substantially revised] edition was granted verbal permission to publish in 1962, according to the testimony of Fr.
 Berti.

 1974: Pope Paul VI authorizes a letter of appreciation [15] to Fr.
 Gabriele Roschini, for his book; “The Virgin Mary in the Writings of Maria Valtorta” [16].
 A photographic copy of the letter is posted in the inside cover of every edition.
 To view this letter, please click here.